 (xxiv) Payment of Taxes.
 All United States federal income tax returns of the Company and its subsidiaries required by law to be filed have been filed, except returns for which extensions have been obtained, and except where the failure to so file would not, individually or in the aggregate, reasonably be expected to result in a Material Adverse Effect.
 All taxes shown by such returns, or otherwise assessed by the Internal Revenue Service, which are due and payable, have been paid, except for (A) taxes, assessments, fines or penalties against which the Company has or will promptly contest in appropriate proceedings and as to which adequate reserves have been provided, or (B) taxes, assessments, fines or penalties the nonpayment of which would not, individually or in the aggregate, reasonably be expected to result in a Material Adverse Effect.
 The United States federal income tax returns of the Company through the fiscal year ended December 31, 2016 have been filed and no assessment greater than the amount shown on the tax return in connection therewith has been made against the Company.
-The Company and its subsidiaries have filed all other tax returns that are required to have been filed by them pursuant to applicable foreign, state, local or other law except insofar as the failure to file such returns would not reasonably be expected to result in a Material Adverse Effect, and has paid all taxes due pursuant to such returns or pursuant to any assessment received by the Company and its subsidiaries, except for such taxes, assessments, fines or penalties, if any, (1) as are being contested in good faith and as to which adequate reserves have been established by the Company or (2) the non-payment of which would not, individually or in the aggregate, reasonably be expected to result in a Material Adverse Effect.
-The charges, accruals and reserves on the books of the Company in respect of any income and corporation franchise tax liability (in the nature of an income tax) for any years for which a tax return has not
+The Company and its subsidiaries have filed all other tax returns that are required to have been filed by them pursuant to applicable foreign, state, local or other law except insofar as the failure to file such returns would not reasonably be expected to result in a Material Adverse Effect.
+The company or (2) the non-payment of which would not, individually or in the aggregate, reasonably be expected to result in a Material Adverse Effect.
+The charges, accruals and reserves on the books of the Company in respect of any income and corporation franchise tax liability (in the nature of an income tax) for any years for which a tax return has not been filed are adequate to meet any assessments or re-assessments for additional income tax for any such years, except to the extent of any inadequacy that would not reasonably be expected to result in a Material Adverse Effect.
+The charges, accruals and reserves on the books of the Company